 sounds like paradise, but we have that here on earth on some days, yet we

-don’t always feel we are in paradise, because of the environment of our
+don’t feel we are in paradise, because of our anxious thoughts chewing at

 Christian who loves God would rather be with Jesus under the worst